-To form into a garland. (verb-transitive)
+To form something into a garland (verb)

-Examples of word garland
+Examples of word Garland

 The term garland was also technically used to signify a crown of precious metal, often adorned with gems, made for the arrangement of natural or artificial flowers before the altar or sacred image at festival times.